AlexLiuSheng/FooyoTestSDK/README.md

 # FooyoTestSDK For Android

 ## include
-- add follow script into your root build.gradle
+- add following script into your root build.gradle
  ```
  allprojects {
      repositories {